-- C. General Discussion of the Impact of Covid-19 and the Town's Current and Possible Responses - The members of each Board discussed the response to the pandemic.
-Ms. Low complimented the BOE staff for their work.
-Ms. Vanderslice complimented the efforts of Town staff and volunteers, noting Health Director Barry Bogle, John Lynch as EMS Director, WVAC and all department heads.
-She also acknowledged Superintendent Smith for his response in transitioning to online education of students.
-Other members shared their compliments. - Mr. Balderston (BoF) noted data points and commented that we do not know the extent of the damage (costs). - Mr. Stroup (BoF) suggested Wilton businesses be surveyed to obtain more information regarding layoffs, etc.
+- C. General Discussion of the Impact of Covid-19 and the Town's Current and Possible Responses - The members of each Board discussed the response to the pandemic with Mrs. Vanderslice complimenting Health Director Barry Bogle, John Lynch as EMS Director, WVAC and all department heads for their hard work during this pandemic.
+She also acknowledged Superintendent Smith for his response in getting online education establish for all students.
+Mr. Rutishauser complimented Mrs. Vanderslice and BOE member Mandi Schmauch (BoE) thanked her for the nightly updates. - Mr. Balderston noted data points and commented that we do not know the extent of the damage (costs). - Mr. Stroup asked that businesses in town be surveyed to obtain more information regarding layoffs, etc.